The Ultimate Science-Backed Guide to Developing Your Charisma

 Likable leaders earn the trust of their team members and treat them well.
 Researchers discovered that when people feel respected by their leaders and are comfortable with them, they perform better on teams.

-Even if they can hold on to their top performers, unlikable leaders are almost always incapable of leading teams through changes whether that’s introducing a new project, changing a process or going through a company restructuring.
+Even if they can hold on to their top performers, unlikable leaders almost always are incapable of leading teams through changes, whether that’s introducing a new project, changing a process or going through a company restructuring.
 For organizational change to be implemented effectively, people have to voluntarily change; if a leader forces them to do so, most people won’t work efficiently because they are unwilling to adopt the changes.

 Step #9: Bring People Together

-This quality is part of the reason why charismatic people are such sought after connections; they spread their social wealth.
+This quality is part of the reason charismatic people are such sought after connections; they spread their social wealth.

 Create a Relationship Action Plan.
 Do you want to level-up your networking game?
 I have a guide to improving your networking and a map for how to do it.